Genevieve: Early life

 According to the Catholic Encyclopedia, Germanus gave Genevieve a medal engraved with a cross and instructed her to wear it instead of pearls and gold jewelry to help her to remember her commitment to Christ.
 The Catholic Encyclopedia also states that since there were no convents near Nanterre, she "remained at home, leading an innocent, prayerful life"; according to historian Jo Ann McNamara, Germanus inspired Genevieve to dedicate her life and virginity to God's service, which was not limited to an established rule or a monastic lifestyle.
 It is unknown when Genevieve received the consecration of virgins; some sources state that she received her veil from Pope Gregory I, while others state that she, along with two companions, received them from the Bishop of Paris when she was 15 years old.
 Sluhovsky states that Genevieve was consecrated c.
 437.

 Genevieve's vita relates a story about her mother being struck blind after violently preventing Genevieve from attending church on a feast day.
 After almost two years, Genevieve realised that she was the reason for her mother's blindness; after her mother asked her to retrieve water for her from a nearby well, she restored her mother's sight with it.
 According to Sluhovsky, the miracle confirmed Genevieve's sanctity and her family later allowed her to be brought with two girls before a bishop to be consecrated as virgins.
-The bishop blessed her before the other girls even though she was the youngest.
+The bishop blessed her before the other girls, even though she was the youngest.
 Sluhovsky calls her mother's healing the first water-related miracle associated with Genevieve, who was invoked to protect Paris from floods centuries after her death.
 The Nanterre well was a popular site of veneration well into the 15th century.
-By the 16th century, many miracles occurred at the site and it was one of the major pilgrimage sites in the Ile-de-France.
+By the 16th century, many miracles occurred at the site, and it was one of the major pilgrimage sites in the Ile-de-France.

-In the 1700s, an annual pilgrimage to Nanterre was celebrated the first Sunday after Easter and many of the well's visitors were members of the French royal family.
-For example, Anne of Austria had a "special devotion" to Genevieve and would make yearly pilgrimages on January 3, Genevieve's feast day, to the well in Nanterre and to pray for the birth of a male heir.
-After Anne's son was born, she visited Nanterre to thank Genevieve and in 1642, donated the cornerstone for a new seminary there.
+In the 1700s, an annual pilgrimage to Nanterre was celebrated on the first Sunday after Easter, and many of the well's visitors were members of the French royal family.
+For example, Anne of Austria had a "special devotion" to Genevieve and would make yearly pilgrimages on January 3, Genevieve's feast day, to the well in Nanterre to pray for the birth of a male heir.
+After Anne's son was born, she visited Nanterre to thank Genevieve and, in 1642, donated the cornerstone for a new seminary there.
 According to Sluhovsky, other fountains and springs were associated with Genevieve and were attributed with healing powers, including against high fevers, into the early modern period.
 In 1599, the Swiss physician and writer Thomas Platter recorded a possibly earlier water miracle: when Genevieve was still in school, a bridge appeared over a ditch filled with water, and then disappeared after she crossed it.
-Platter argued that this miracle was the reason the residents of Paris ascribed Genevieve with the power to change the weather.
+Platter argued that this miracle was the reason the residents of Paris ascribed Genevieve the power to change the weather.